gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

     root@db-node:~# mysql -u root -p
     mysql> CREATE DATABASE cinder;
+    mysql> GRANT ALL ON cinder.* TO 'cinder'@'%' IDENTIFIED BY 'gridka';
-    mysql> GRANT ALL ON cinder.* TO 'cinderUser'@'%' IDENTIFIED BY 'cinderPass';
+    mysql> GRANT ALL PRIVILEGES ON cinder.* TO 'cinder'@'%' IDENTIFIED BY 'gridka';

 On the **auth-node** create a keystone user, a "volume" service and its endpoint, like we did for the *glance* service.
 The following